-To celebrate the New Year here is our special edition December 2014 / January 2015 seiyuu digest and is there a better name to start this year with than with Mr. Sexiness himself?
+We celebrate the New Year here is our special edition December 2014 / January 2015 seiyuu digest featuring one of the seiyuu industry’s most underrated voice actors and singers, Naozumi Takahashi.

 Naozumi Takahashi is the subject of our 4th Seiyuu digest.
 He’s owner of one hell of a voice that knows very well how to deliver a performance that will blow you away, be it for the music or his posture on stage.
 He’s a powerful vibrato user that really deserved to be more than a “cult” musician or simply known by his anime fans.
 He deserves much more than that.

 Working in the seiyuu business since the early 90’s, Naozumi Takahashi has had a fair share of work in the anime and drama CD’s industry, he’s a radio DJ as well with several radio shows under his belt but he’s clearly more regarded as a singer – he’s obviously more prolific in the music business than in any of those areas.

 He’s one of those talents that are well hidden but that turned out to be an awesome find for those lucky enough to search for and find this little piece of heaven with angelic voice.

 Many musicians have been in the music business in Japan for several years but few have been as many years in the music business and have received the recognition that Naozumi Takahashi has received from his fans and peers.

 It’s not that he has received awards for his releases, it’s way simpler: he’s widely known as a powerful, highly technical singer, the problem is when many people are asked if he does anything else in his life besides being a singer people forget that he took the plunge and entered the seiyuu business back in 90’s, way earlier than his solo debut.